Skip to main content

 Can I request specific newspapers in Brooklyn?

 No. The Kings County Clerk maintains a rotating list and assigns newspapers when you request a designation.
 You cannot choose your preferred papers.
+This differs from counties like Albany where designated newspapers are publicly listed.

 How do I know which newspapers I'll get?